anug7/udacity_cppnd/tetris_game/README.md

 Rubris points:
 1. Code strucutures into Classes and Functions.
-2. Used of Smart pointers where required
+2. Usage of Smart pointers where required
-3. Used of Rule of 5 where required.
+3. Usage of Rule of 5 where required.
 4. OOPS - Polymorphism and Abstraction

 ## CC Attribution-ShareAlike 4.0 International